gavinhoward/bc/manuals/build.md

 To build an optimized version of the library, users can pass optimization options to `configure.sh` or include them in `CFLAGS`.

+The library API can be found in `manuals/bcl.3.md` or `man bcl` once the library is installed.

 ### `bc` Only

 To build `bc` only (no `dc`), use any one of the following commands for the